VirtualProg CLI (vpvm)

 Batch VM Operations

-Stop all running VMs:
+Stop all currently running VMs dynamically:

 #!/bin/bash

-# Get list of all VMs
+# Get list of all VMs and shut down any that are running

 VMS=$(vpvm list all | tail -n 1 | tr ',' ' ')